 2. Unbounce creates a ton of useful webinars for digital marketers, so it’s not such a bad idea that they invite their attendees to subscribe to their blog on the success page of one of their registration forms.
 Being that they share useful information on their blog on a variety of topics related to the one discussed in the webinar, it’s a win-win on both parts.

 Interacting and keeping a relationship with your audience is important and vital for the success of your business.
-You wouldn’t believe the impact a personalized thank you page may have on your overall conversion rate.
+You wouldn’t believe the impact a personalized form confirmation page may have on your overall conversion rate.
 Designing this page may not increase conversions on your form, but it will make your respondents stay longer on your site or strike with you another deal.

 So my recommendation would be to leave out the generic “Thank you for filling out our form”.
 Most of the times it’s not the filling of the form that you needed, but a purchase or a new subscriber, depending on the type of form.
 But instead of settling to a message such as “Thank you for purchasing from us” or “Thank you for subscribing to our newsletter”, try adding something more.
 Go with “Thank you for purchasing from our store.
 As a token of our appreciation, use this coupon code anytime this month.
 We’d be happy to see you again soon”.
 Style the message with some colors, change the font size and put an image.
 It could do wonders.

-123FormBuilder makes form building easy and thank you pages are no exception from that.
+123FormBuilder makes form building easy and form confirmation pages are no exception from that.
 You can customize the thank you page of your online form with custom CSS and HTML, but if coding is not your thing, the thank you page editor has a menu that you can use to style your text, upload media (images, videos) and attach user inputs (e.g. respondent name or email).

 To customize your Thank you page as a pro, log into 123FormBuilder, open your online form and go to the Settings → Thank You Page section.
 Next, select Show HTML Block, edit your page and press Save.
 It’s that simple.